-A friend recently asked me to perform a system recovery on her VAIO laptop.
-The hard disk was split between a C drive for the OS, and a D drive with 200GB of data.
+A friend recently asked me to perform a Windows system recovery on her laptop.
+The hard disk was split between a C drive for the OS and a D drive with 200GB of data.

 Create a GParted Live USB drive

 Start by downloading the GParted Live ISO.
 Choose the latest stable release for your computer architecture.
 If you are not sure choose amd64.

 To create a bootable USB drive from the ISO image, you can choose any of these methods, or follow my suggestions below.

 If you are on Windows, a good option is the open source tool Rufus.
 Just plug-in a USB drive, select the GParted ISO you downloaded and your USB drive and then click on Start.

 If you are on Ubuntu, you can use USB Creator which should be preinstalled.